-HOW LONG DOES IT TAKE: Without kids this would be a 2.5 hour walk, but this took us close to 4 hours.
+HOW LONG DOES IT TAKE: Without kids this would be a 2.5-3 hour walk.
+Allow for 4 hours with young kids.

 ACCESSIBILTY: The paths alongside both reservoirs is flat and easy for a pram.
 But once you climb up into the hills, it’s not at all pram friendly and is a steep climb.
 A couple of stiles along the way.